jkelin/spa-prod/README.md

 ### Basic authentication

 You can add a simple [HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) with `SPA_PROD_USERNAME` and `SPA_PROD_PASSWORD`.
 This is useful for environments like DEV where you do not want to expose your work in progress.
 Do not use this for actual production, basic auth is not secure.

+### X-Powered-By header hiding

+By default SPA-PROD sends `X-Powered-By` header of `SPA-PROD, Express`.
+Some security scanners however deem any information about target server a vulnerability and thus flag this header.
+You can disable X-Powered-By header by setting `SPA_PROD_POWERED_BY=false`

 ## Configuration